Long-lived doubly charged scalars in the left-right symmetric model: catalyzed nuclear fusion and collider implications: Collider implications

-where ${\cal L}$ is the integrated luminosity (taken here as 139 fb$^{-1}$) and $\epsilon$ is the signal efficiency factor (taken here to be 20\%).
-Following Ref.~\cite{Giudice:2022bpq}, we take $N_{\mathrm{ev}}=5$ to derive our best-fit region in Fig.~\ref{Fig:7}.
-We ensure that these events originate from anomalously large ionizing tracks attributed to rapidly moving ($\beta\approx 1$), long-lived doubly-charged scalars $H^{\pm \pm}$ and are consistent with the observed $m_{dE/dx}$ distribution~\cite{Giudice:2022bpq}.
-Furthermore, we fix ${v_R}/{m_{\chi^0}}=10^6$ (thus inherently fixing the $W_R$ mass) to optimize the scenario, enabling us to achieve a doubly-charged scalar lifetime $\tau > \tau_U$ within the parameter space of our interest, as shown by the red dashed line.
-Notably, within the mass range of $\chi^0$ from 2.2 TeV to 3.1 TeV and $m_{H^{++}}$ from 700 GeV up to $m_{\chi^0}/2$, a considerable parameter space exists, yielding a substantial ionization energy loss gradient capable of explaining the $dE/dx$ excess.
 Outside the blue region, either the production cross-section proves inadequate to explain the observed events, or the $H^{\pm \pm}$ particles fail to attain the requisite boost.
 It was shown in Ref.~\cite{Giudice:2022bpq} that if we also take the $p_T$ distribution into account, combined with the $m_{dE/dx}$, the optimal range for the mass of the parent particle $\chi^0$ is found to be above $3$ TeV.
 However, in order to achieve a sufficient cross-section above $3$ TeV in our Higgs mixing scenario, a larger mixing angle $\theta$ is required, which is excluded by the current Higgs signal strength data from the LHC, as shown by the red hatched region in Fig.~\ref{Fig:7}.
 Here we have used the CMS analysis~\cite{CMS:2022dwd} which gives $\sin\theta<0.33$; using the ATLAS analysis~\cite{ATLAS:2022vkf} would give $\sin\theta<0.26$ (also indicated in Fig.~\ref{Fig:7}).
 The presented region in our analysis specifically yields a favorable fit to the $m_{dE/dX}$ distribution.
 Notably, it requires the Higgs mixing angle $\sin\theta$ to be above 0.15, which can be conclusively tested in future precision Higgs data at the HL-LHC or at future colliders~\cite{deBlas:2019rxi}, should the $dE/dx$ excess persist at LHC Run-3.